atsvetkov/tsvetkov.io/content/post/practice-makes-perfect.md

 > Everyone practices -- everyone, that is, except for us.
 We just grind stuff out, day in, day out.
 Are you as embarrassed about the state of our profession as I am?

 I always compare it to running.
 Do you join a competition right away or you practice first?
 Do you run marathons without training between them?
-And, in my opinion, all of this is applicable to programming: every minute of focused practice trains your abstract thinking muscle and make it easier to turn mental models into working code next time you actually need it.
+And, in my opinion, all of this is applicable to programming: every minute of focused practice trains your abstract thinking muscle and makes it easier to turn mental models into working code next time you actually need it.

 So, how to practice?